KutayAraz/electrozone-client/README.md

 ## Features

 - **User Management:** Users can create and update their profiles.
 - **Product Interaction:** Users can add products to their basket and wishlist.
+They can also leave a rating and comment on the products they have purchased.
 - **Order Management:** Users can checkout products, track their orders, and cancel them if they are not older than one day.
 - **Trending Products:** Display trending products on the homepage, including best sellers, top rated items, and most wishlisted products.